kepano/obsidian-minimal/README.md

 ## Features

-The following features can be accessed using [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) plugin or Style Settings plugin (see companion plugins instructions below)
+The following options can be accessed using [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) plugin (see companion plugins instructions below)

 - Background contrast options for light and dark mode, including true black ideal for OLED devices
 - Color schemes including Dracula, Gruvbox, Nord, Solarized, [and more](#color-schemes)
+- Fonts and font sizes

+**Feature toggles**

 - Focus mode — hides title bar and status bar
-- Custom icons
-- Fancy cursor — uses accent color for the cursor
+- Fancy cursor — use accent color for the cursor
-- Colorful headings
+- Colorful headings — use different colors for each heading
-- Translucent sidebar
+- Translucent sidebar — frosted glass style sidebar
-- Hide sidebar borders
+- Hide sidebar borders — removes dividing lines for a more minimal appearance
-- Trim filenames
+- Trim filenames — file names are trimmed to a single line
-- Cursor options
-- Click and hold to expand images

 ## Installation